Western Eagles FC: 1998–2019 New Home

 The club's head coach for the 2013 and 2014 season was Srecko Baresic-Nikic, a former professional player himself in Europe.
 He, together with the club committee and players, planned to bring Western Eagles back on the Victorian football map.
 The 2013 season Eagles finished 5th on the table with 32 points, and still manage to win promotion to Division 3 due to the new competition format for state level football in Victoria, ending the season with a 3:1 win over league champions Corio.
 The team also had a solid run in the 2013 edition of the FFV State Knockout Cup were the club reached Round 5, going down to Preston Lions 1:2, after an entertaining game at Albion.
 The team played throughout the 2013 season facing many injury problems, giving a chance to play many of the club's youth players, one of them being Thomas Deng, who in 2014 signed with the A-League Club Melbourne Victory and made his first international appearance for Australia Under-20 side.
 Deng made his senior football debut for Western Eagles against Williamstown.
 Kacper Hubiak became the club's top goalscorer for the fourth consecutive season, with 15 goals, first player to do so in the club's 63-year history.
 Despite a solid start to the 2014 season where Eagles were sitting in second position in the table after Round 8 with 16 points, the team had a disappointing end to the year losing the last 4 games, including a crushing 8:1 defeat in round 20 to the league champions Essendon Royals.
 It was the third biggest league defeat in the club's history.

-Since the 2000 season, the club is fortunate to have a dynamic, hardworking and controversial figure amongst its ranks, a former player himself, Mark Szpakolski, who gives the club plenty of drive and passion.
-The likes of Joe Gorczynski, Janusz Przybyla, Leszek Dzielakowski and Wladyslaw Pejko, who are supporting the club by providing constructive and positive influence to others involved.
-Also, the supportive role of Steve Janus, who was one of the club's major sponsors for more than 15 years.
+Since the reactivation in 2000, the club is fortunate to have a dynamic, hardworking and controversial figure amongst its ranks, a former player himself, Mark Szpakolski, who gives the club plenty of drive and passion.
+The likes of Joe Gorczynski, Janusz Przybyla, Leszek Dzielakowski and Wladyslaw Piejko, who are supporting the club by providing constructive and positive influence to others involved.
+Also, the supportive role of Steve Janus, who was one of the club's major sponsor for more than 15 years.